svirant/YC2VGA/README.md

 # YC2VGA

 Yet Another simple YC to VGA adapter that can be dual purposed.
+Gerber file for PCB creation.
 * s-video output from the MiSTer FPGA's vga port
 * Enhanced s-video and composite inputs for the RetroTink4K.